ptomulik/testmd/README.md

 ## Module Description

-The `packagex` is a defined type which wraps the core `package` resource.
+The module implements a `packagex` defined type, which wraps the core `package` resource.
 It adds some features to the core `package`, including:

 * expressions in `ensure` parameter (e.g. `ensure => '<2.4.0'`) - this enables
   an extended versioning,